afranchuk/pdb/README.md

 Design
 ---

-`pdb`'s design objectives are similar to [`gimli`](https://github.com/gimli-rs/gimli):
+`pdb2`'s design objectives are similar to [`gimli`](https://github.com/gimli-rs/gimli):

-* `pdb` works with the original data as it's formatted on-disk as long as possible.
+* `pdb2` works with the original data as it's formatted on-disk as long as possible.

-* `pdb` parses only what you ask.
+* `pdb2` parses only what you ask.

-* `pdb` can read PDBs anywhere.
+* `pdb2` can read PDBs anywhere.
 There's no dependency on Windows, on the [DIA SDK](https://msdn.microsoft.com/en-us/library/x93ctkx8.aspx), or on the target's native byte ordering.